 Chelsea start the midweek fixtures with a 7-point lead in the Premier League table and face bottom half opponents in Everton after a thrilling game at Goodison Park earlier this season.

-José Mourinho will be confident in scoring against the Toffees after netting six against them back in August but will want to improve to improve the defensive display from that day having conceded three goals.
+José Mourinho will be confident in scoring against the Toffees after netting six against them back in August but will want to improve the defensive display from that day having conceded three goals.

 Everton held Liverpool to a goalless draw at home on Saturday but are six points outside the top half heading into the final 14 games of the season.